 - The last 4 digits of some form of acceptable ID

-The information collected is housed in an information security registered secure facility, held by an Australian cloud based provider – RMS.
-The RMS systems and facilities have been assessed by AHL as meeting the requirements of the Australian Privacy Principles (APPs).
+The information collected is housed in a data centre that hosts RMS’s client data which has been assessed by the Australian Signals Directorate (ASD) as meeting Australian Government Standards.
+The RMS systems and facilities have been assessed as meeting Australian Privacy Principles (APP).

 Vendor information collected and stored in AHL’s Financial Management Information System

 AHL’s Financial Management Information System, Great Plains (GP), collects and stores information for all its vendor and debtor accounts as these form part of the invoicing issuance and payment process.
 The primary information collected includes:

 - Contact number

 This information is collected from AHL vendors and debtors, and only authorised AHL staff in the Finance Division have access to the data in GP.
 The data is stored on a secure data centre which meets PSPF/ISM compliance.
 The collected information is used as follows: